 Management Information Report System (MIRS) report

 from the State Controller's Office which will contain all the information needed.
-For details about filling out the MIRS report request refer to the
+At minimum, request the following data:

 The workforce analysis should include the following for each classification: